WHAT IS TOURETTE SYNDROME?

 The majority of people with TS are not significantly disabled by their tics or behavioral symptoms, and therefore do not require medication.

-In instances where symptoms of TS or symptoms of related disorders interfere with daily functioning, medications may be prescribed.
+In instances where symptoms of TS or symptoms of related disorders are not improved with CBIT, medications may be prescribed.
 There is no one specific drug for the treatment of Tourette Syndrome, and each individual responds differently to drug therapies; but a number of medications have shown positive results in controlling symptoms of TS and its associated conditions.